jc141x/jc141-bash/setup/readme.md

 <br>

 ### Dwarfs
-setting.sh file provides some optional commands which can be useful.
+settings.sh file provides some optional commands which can be useful.

 ```
 bash settings.sh COMMAND